microlinkhq/www/src/pages/docs/mql/rule-definition/selector.md

 - An CSS class or pseudo class, id or data-attribute (e.g., `#avatar`).
 - A combination of both (e.g., `img:first`).

-If you pass a collection of selectors, they are considered as fallbacks values:
+If you pass a collection of selectors, they are considered as fallbacks values.

 ```js{5}
 const mql = require('@microlink/mql')